-Carpets are responsible for retaining a lot of the smell.
-If you have carpet in your home, first try to clean it yourself.
-Use a strong rug cleaner.
-Make sure you spread the product generously around the room, getting into corners and covering floor edges.
+Carpets are responsible for retaining a lot of the smell of cigarette smoke.
+Use a strong rug cleaner and apply the product generously around the room, getting into all of the corners and edges.
 Follow the instructions, leaving the product on for the maximum time allotted.
-Vacuum thoroughly.
-Let the carpet dry, then do a smell test.
+Vacuum the carpet thoroughly, let it dry completely, then do a smell test.
 If you can still smell smoke in the carpet, you may need to hire professionals to do a deep cleaning.

-Clean Floors and Doors
+Clean the Floors and Doors

-Clean Drapes and Blinds
+Clean the Drapes and Blinds

 Remove all drapes and blinds.
 Drapes may need to be dry-cleaned.
 If so, make sure you talk to the dry-cleaner about removing the smoke smell.
 If your drapes can be washed, wash them in hot water.
 Add some vinegar to the wash water; vinegar is a great odor neutralizer and natural cleaner.
 Use one cup vinegar per full load.
 Just make sure you add the vinegar to the water before placing drapes into the washer.
 Vinegar is a natural bleach and will fade colors, so you should never let fabrics sit for a long time in vinegar and water.

 To clean mini blinds, place the blinds in the bathtub.
 Fill the bathtub with hot water and a cup of vinegar.
 Let blinds soak in the tub for 15 minutes, then scrub them using a fine scrub brush.
 Hang the blinds to dry.
 For other types of material (wood or fabric) follow the above instructions for wood floors or drapes.

 Tips to Eliminate the Cigarette Smell for Good

 Cigarette odors can linger, even after you've done a thorough cleaning, but following a few tips can help rid your house of the odors permanently.